Herbert Peterson, MD

 2005-present Member, Guidelines Steering Group, Human Reproduction Team, Department of Reproductive Health and Research

-Dr. Peterson has been elected to membership in the National Academy of Medicine, the American Gynecological and Obstetrical Society, the Society for Gynecologic Investigation and is a Fellow of the American College of Obstetricians and Gynecologists, the American College of Preventive Medicine, and the American College of Epidemiology.
-He currently serves as a Board member of the Global Implementation Initiative and Chair of the Global Operations Advisory Council for the American College of Obstetricians and Gynecologists.
+Dr. Peterson has been elected to membership in the National Academy of Medicine, the American Gynecological and Obstetrical Society, and is a Fellow of the American College of Obstetricians and Gynecologists, the American College of Preventive Medicine, and the American College of Epidemiology.
+He currently serves as a Board member of the Global Implementation Initiative and Chair of the Global Operations Advisory Group for the American College of Obstetricians and Gynecologists.

 “Implementation Science Introduction."
 Allies in Maternal and Newborn Care: Strengthening Services Through Maternal Immunization, hosted by the Bill and Melinda Gates Foundation, Amsterdam, Netherlands.
 May 4, 2018.